 (N) Fish Spawning (SPWN) provides a high quality aquatic habitat especially suitable for fish spawning.

 (O) Ceremonial and Cultural Water Use (CUL) is defined as the traditional use of a river, stream, reach, or lake for cultural purposes by members of the Hoopa Valley Tribe; such uses involves immersion, provision of adequate flows for the Boat Dance ceremony, and suitable water-temperature for ensuring the presence and consumption of anadromous salmonids for ceremonial purposes.
+The Boat Dance is an ancient religious ceremony that was timed to coincide with the natural flow regime of the Trinity River.
+The current flow regime produces flows different from the natural regime and thus makes the enactment of this ceremony impossible without a special request for altered flows from the USBOR.
+Every other year the Hoopa Tribe contacts USBOR to request an increase flows to at least 1,600 cfs for the enactment of this ceremony.
+On a bi-annual schedule, the Hoopa Tribe conducts ceremonies integral to the Hoopa's religion and culture.
+These ceremonies require sufficient flow in the mainstem of the Trinity River to facilitate the “Boat Dance” ceremony.
+This requirement is protected under the American Indian Religious Freedom Act (P.L.
+95 – 341).

 (P) Wild and Scenic (W&S) provides for scenic, fisheries, wildlife and recreational purposes.